dwu359/ml-portfolio-optimization/README.md

 The following explains the design decisions for the LSTM model: <br>

+**input_size: 1**
-**input_size: 1** - The input_size parameter specifies the number of features in the input data.
-In this case, it's set to 1, indicating that there is only one feature, the adjusted close price of the stock. <br>
+- The input_size parameter specifies the number of features in the input data.
+In this case, it's set to 1, indicating that there is only one feature, the adjusted close price of the stock.

+**hidden_size: 1**
-**hidden_size: 1** - The hidden_size parameter determines the number of units in the hidden state of the LSTM cell.
+- The hidden_size parameter determines the number of units in the hidden state of the LSTM cell.
 Setting it to 1 means that each LSTM cell will have only one hidden unit.
-This choice suggests a relatively simple LSTM architecture, suitable for capturing simple temporal patterns. <br>
+This choice suggests a relatively simple LSTM architecture, suitable for capturing simple temporal patterns.

+**num_layers: 1**
-**num_layers: 1** - The num_layers parameter specifies the number of LSTM layers in the model.
+- The num_layers parameter specifies the number of LSTM layers in the model.
 By setting it to 1, only a single LSTM layer is used.
-Again, this indicates a simple architecture, which is appropriate for the complexity of the problem or due to computational constraints. <br>
+Again, this indicates a simple architecture, which is appropriate for the complexity of the problem or due to computational constraints.

+**batch_first: True**
-**batch_first: True** - The batch_first parameter determines whether the input data has the batch size as the first dimension.
-By setting it to True, the input data is expected to have the shape (batch_size, sequence_length, input_size). <br>
+- The batch_first parameter determines whether the input data has the batch size as the first dimension.
+By setting it to True, the input data is expected to have the shape (batch_size, sequence_length, input_size).

+**num_classes: 1**
-**num_classes: 1** - The num_classes parameter typically indicates the number of classes in a classification problem.
-It is set to 1 since the problem is treated as a regression task, where the model predicts continuous values (e.g., stock prices). <br>
+- The num_classes parameter typically indicates the number of classes in a classification problem.
+It is set to 1 since the problem is treated as a regression task, where the model predicts continuous values (e.g., stock prices).

+**learning_rate: 0.001**
-**learning_rate: 0.001** - The learning_rate parameter controls the step size during optimization.
-A smaller learning rate like 0.001 is often used to ensure stable convergence during training, especially for complex models like LSTMs. <br>
+- The learning_rate parameter controls the step size during optimization.
+A smaller learning rate like 0.001 is often used to ensure stable convergence during training, especially for complex models like LSTMs.

+**optimizer: Adam**
-**optimizer: Adam** - The optimizer parameter specifies the optimization algorithm used during training.
-Adam is a popular choice due to its adaptive learning rate properties and efficiency in training deep neural networks. <br>
+- The optimizer parameter specifies the optimization algorithm used during training.
+Adam is a popular choice due to its adaptive learning rate properties and efficiency in training deep neural networks.

+**loss_function: MSELoss()**
-**loss_function: MSELoss()** - The loss_function parameter defines the loss function used to compute the error between predicted and actual values during training.
-Mean Squared Error (MSE) loss is commonly used for regression problems, including stock price prediction. <br>
+- The loss_function parameter defines the loss function used to compute the error between predicted and actual values during training.
+Mean Squared Error (MSE) loss is commonly used for regression problems, including stock price prediction.

+**num_epochs: 10000**
-**num_epochs: 10000** - The num_epochs parameter sets the number of training epochs, i.e., the number of times the entire dataset is passed forward and backward through the model during training.
-10,000 epochs is a substantial number of training iterations, however it is being stepped at 100 at a time so the number of training epoch is actually 100. <br>
+- The num_epochs parameter sets the number of training epochs, i.e., the number of times the entire dataset is passed forward and backward through the model during training.
+10,000 epochs is a substantial number of training iterations, however it is being stepped at 100 at a time so the number of training epoch is actually 100.

 # IV.
 (Potential) Results and Discussion